mabrasil/milla-theme/README.md

 <img
 src="https://raw.githubusercontent.com/mabrasil/milla-theme/master/img/milla-logo.png" align="right">

-Milla is just a simple (and alternative) dark theme for for SublimeText, Textmate and other text editors that uses a flat color palette.
+Milla is just a simple (and alternative) dark theme for SublimeText, Textmate and other text editors that uses a flat color palette.

 ##Using